 The present computational method is evaluated for transonic flows by application to three high-lift configurations, all derived from the SKF 1.1 supercritical aerofoil section.
-Experimental data, comprising surface static pressure distributions, are taken from tests performed in the DFVLR 1m x 1m transonic wind tunnel; Stanewsky and Thibert19 describe the wind tunnel and present experimental results for the clean SKF 1.1 aerofoil section and for the aerofoil/manoeuvre flap configuration.
-All the cases considered here are for a nominal free-stream Mach number of 0.6 and a Reynolds number of 2 x 106, based on the clean aerofoil chord.
+Experimental data, comprising surface static pressure distributions, are taken from tests performed in the DFVLR 1m x 1m transonic wind tunnel; Stanewsky and Thibert21 describe the wind tunnel and present experimental results for the clean SKF 1.1 aerofoil section and for the aerofoil/manoeuvre flap configuration.
+All the cases considered here are for a nominal free-stream Mach number of 0.6 and a Reynolds number of 2 x 10^6 , based on the clean aerofoil chord.
 The experimental data involve free transition on all aerofoil surfaces.
 Fixed transition points are used for all the present calculations and are measured relative to the leading edge of the clean aerofoil section.
 In the absence of more specific information, the nominal experimental incidence angle has been adjusted to take account of wind-tunnel wall interference effects in a rather empirical way.
-The procedure used is to adjust the incidence angle of the lowest-lift case for each configuration so as to match predictions with experiment for the lower surface pressure distribution on the main aerofoil section.
+The procedure used is to adjust the incidence angle of the lower surface pressure distribution on the main aerofoil section.
 This same incidence angle correction is then used for the subsequent higher-lift cases.
 The DRSM turbulence model with wall-function near-wall boundary conditions has been employed in all of the computations.
-Figure 5 shows the inner regions of the computational grids for the clean SKF 1.1 aerofoil section, and for this aerofoil equipped with either a trailing-edge flap or a leading-edge slat.